 'America the Beautiful,' a Poem by Judge Roy Moore

-Circulating via forwarded email: 'America the Beautiful,' a caustic poem about the nation's moral decline attributed to Judge Roy Moore of Alabama.
+Circulating via forwarded email and social media: 'America the Beautiful,' a caustic poem about the nation's moral decline attributed to Judge Roy Moore of Alabama.

 Circulating since: 1997